Illustration of the district 3 supervisory race 2024 featuring landmarks, a cable car, and six candidate portraits.

 Follow Us

-REPORTER.
-Yujie Zhou is our newest reporter and came on as an intern after graduating from Columbia University's Graduate School of Journalism.
-She is a full-time staff reporter as part of the Report for America program that helps put young journalists in newsrooms.
-Before falling in love with the Mission, Yujie covered New York City, studied politics through the “street clashes” in Hong Kong, and earned a wine-tasting certificate in two days.
-She’s proud to be a bilingual journalist.
-Follow her on Twitter @Yujie_ZZ.
+I’m a staff reporter covering city hall with a focus on the Asian community.
+I came on as an intern after graduating from Columbia University's Graduate School of Journalism and became a full-time staff reporter as part of the Report for America and have stayed on.
+Before falling in love with the Mission, I covered New York City, studied politics through the “street clashes” in Hong Kong, and earned a wine-tasting certificate in two days.
+I'm proud to be a bilingual journalist.
+Follow me on Twitter @Yujie_ZZ.

 Leave a comment

 Please keep your comments short and civil.
 Do not leave multiple comments under multiple names on one article.
-We will zap comments that fail to adhere to these short and very easy-to-follow rules.
+We will zap comments that fail to adhere to these short and easy-to-follow rules.

 Your email address will not be published.
 Required fields are marked *